jbinvnt/thing-not-thing/README.md

 ## Try It Yourself!

 This project is available as a web demo [here](https://huggingface.co/spaces/jbinvnt/thing-not-thing).
-But it will be slower than when the project is run locally on a GPU, as explained below.
+But it will be slower than when the project is run locally on a GPU.

 ## Running Locally on a GPU